Call for Winter Intersession Courses

 If you have a preference, please be sure to request a classroom or building, or indicate which features are important to you for your classroom.
 This will assist us in choosing a room for you if your first choice classroom is not available.

 All campus classrooms are locked rooms.
-If you do not have a key to your room already, please contact Julie Shell no later than December 13 to be issued a key request form to submit to Seawolf Services for a key.
+If you do not have a key to your room already, please contact Julie Shell no later than December 12 to initiate a key request form for room access.
 Even if you are accustomed to a room being open during Fall and Spring, it will be locked during Intersession.
-SEIE does not have room keys, and Police Services are only available to unlock classrooms as a last resort.

 Requesting a Teaching Assistant or Grader